-Firstly, I have to say that there’s no definite theory about origin of Nikujaga.
+Firstly, I have to say that there's no definite theory about the origin of Nikujaga.

 But there is one interesting theory.
 The theory goes all the way back to 19th century in Portsmouth, England.

-After he came back to Japan, he asked a chef to make beef stew, but the chef didn’t know the dish so he improvised along with the story he got told using alternative condiments such as soy sauce and sugar.
+After he came back to Japan, he asked a chef to make beef stew, but the chef didn't know the dish so he improvised.
+He listened to a description of how beef stew tastes and tried to recreate it using alternative condiments that are more accessible in Japan such as soy sauce and sugar.

 Obviously it wouldn't be that close to English beef stew, but it later became its own dish called Nikujaga.